Matt Olson Player Props: Braves vs. Brewers

-After going 2-for-4 with a home run and two RBI in his most recent game, Matt Olson and the Atlanta Braves take on the Milwaukee Brewers (who will start Julio Teheran) at 7:20 PM ET on Saturday.
+On Sunday, Matt Olson (.235 batting average in his past 10 games, with a double, three home runs, seven walks and six RBI) and the Atlanta Braves play the Milwaukee Brewers, whose starting pitcher will be Colin Rea.
+First pitch is at 1:35 PM ET.

-He hit a home run while going 2-for-4 in his most recent game against the Brewers.
+He had a one-hit showing in his last game (1-for-4) against the Brewers.

 Matt Olson Game Info & Props vs. the Brewers